-Detentions can be issued by any staff member.
-However, office assigned detentions are assigned in cases of serious misconduct and/or frequent misconduct of the same nature.
-An office assigned detention will be 75 minutes in length (1 hour, 15 minutes) and commence immediately after classes are dismissed for the day.
-Students and parents will be notified of the assigned date(s) of the consequence.
+Detentions are assigned in cases of serious misconduct and/or frequent misconduct of the same nature.
+A detention must be processed through the administration.
+A detention may be up to 30 minutes and may occur before school, during lunch or after the school day.
+Absence on the day of a detention will cause the detention to be served on the next school day.
+If the detention is assigned before or after school, students and parents will be notified in writing at least one day in advance of the day assigned.
 Parents are responsible for providing transportation.
 Transportation inconveniences are not a valid excuse for missing a detention.
-Failure to appear for an assigned detention may result in additional disciplinary consequences.
+Failure to appear for an assigned detention may result in additional detention and/or parent phone conference.